 …to Las Vegas

-Then, when I was 6 years old, I saw a Walt Disney movie called Westward Ho the Wagons.
+I was 6 years old when I saw a Walt Disney movie called Westward Ho the Wagons.
 That movie along with other Walt Disney media content in those days completely changed my outlook on life.
 I grew up believing that “Westward Ho” affirmed how even a small-town kid from California could grow up to be a cowboy if that’s what he aimed for.
 I wanted that for myself!

 Well, I never became a cowboy.
-I came to realize that a guy certainly can put on a cowboy hat and cowboy boots at any point in his life if he so chooses, but being a cowboy is not the most simple way for a man to make a living in the adult world.
+I managed instead to grow up to become a storyteller.
+First, however, I needed to realize that a guy certainly can put on a cowboy hat and cowboy boots at any point in his life if he so chooses, but being a cowboy is not the most simple way for a man to make a living in the adult world.
 Since I already lived in the West, I did not feel any need to make a life journey there, whether I became a cowboy or something else.

 Life changes and people often do not stay around where they were born.
 In 2012 I had lived and worked in the Washington, DC area for nearly 20 years.
 That was the year that I recognized how I felt a very strong “call of the West” tugging at me to return home.

 The space shuttle Discovery was decommissioned that year and flown by NASA on the back of a 747 to become a permanent exhibit at a federal air and space museum near where I lived at that time with my partner, Sam.
-The Washington, DC television channels interrupted normal programming on April 17, 2012.
-It was a rare and pure moment.
-The news coverage was not about terrorism or death or partisan political wrangling on Capitol Hill.
-It was a childlike celebration of something odd flying overhead that none of us would ever see again in our entire lives.
-I felt a deep thrill to photograph that shuttle atop a jumbo jet low in the air over Tysons Corner, VA on its final flight.
+He was born in Washington, DC in 1960.
+We met in our nation’s capital in 1996 and started a relationship that has continued ever since.
+On April 17, 2012 the Washington, DC television channels interrupted their normal programming.
+It was a rare and pure moment for me.
+The news coverage that day happily was not about terrorism or death or partisan political wrangling on Capitol Hill.
+For me, that day turned into a very childlike celebration of something odd.
+Flying overhead that day was an aircraft that none of us on this planet would ever see again in our entire lives.
+I felt a deep thrill to photograph that decommissioned shuttle atop a jumbo jet low in the air over Tysons Corner, VA on its final flight.

-I seized upon that obvious “flying West” metaphor and decided in 2012 that I Sam and I would leave the Washington, DC area to relocate westward and restart our lives in a different place.
+I seized upon that obvious “flying West” metaphor and decided in 2012 that I Sam and I needed to leave the Washington, DC area so that we could relocate westward and restart our lives in a different place.

 I’m sure it is blatantly immature for a grown person to become motivated by bad weather to make life-changing decisions.
 But, it was real easy for Sam and me to imagine the warmth of the desert sun when our apartment parking lot was clogged with deep, thick snow.